percy/cli/packages/core/README.md

 The core component of Percy's CLI and SDKs that handles creating builds, discovering snapshot assets, uploading snapshots, and finalizing builds.
-Uses `@percy/client` for API communication, a Puppeteer browser for asset discovery, and starts a local API server for posting snapshots from other processes.
+Uses `@percy/client` for API communication, a Chromium browser for asset discovery, and starts a local API server for posting snapshots from other processes.

 - [Usage](#usage)